California shooting suspect was a decorated Marine veteran

 Long’s mother, Colleen Long, has worked for more than eight years as an analyst for Dole Food Co [DFCI.UL], according to her social media profiles.

-Reporting by Gabriella Borter and Jonathan Allen in New York; Additional reporting by Mike Blake in Newbury Park, California Ginas Cherulus in New York and Bernie Woodall in Ft.
+Reporting by Gabriella Borter and Jonathan Allen in New York; Additional reporting by Mike Blake in Newbury Park, California Ginas Cherelus in New York and Bernie Woodall in Ft.
 Lauderdale, Fla.; Editing by Jeffrey Benkoe